7axm1/7axm1.github.io/_posts/2019-11-19-htb-writeup-Granny.md

 # **Granny - 10.10.10.15**

 ####  `Granny` is a straight-forward machine I have solved in **HTB**.
 The IP of the machine is **10.10.10.15**.
-This machine like most machines in **HTB** comes with lot of new things to learn and also introduced me to an awesome exploit [churrasco.exe](https://github.com/Re4son/Churrasco) and also a 32bit OS compatible [Juicy Potato](https://ivanitlearning.wordpress.com/2019/07/20/potato-privilege-escalation-exploits-for-windows/).
+This machine like most machines in **HTB** comes with lot of new things to learn and also introduced me to an awesome exploit [churrasco.exe](https://github.com/Re4son/Churrasco).
+Another exploit I found is a 32bit OS compatible [Juicy Potato](https://ivanitlearning.wordpress.com/2019/07/20/potato-privilege-escalation-exploits-for-windows/).
 This writeup is my attempt in solving Granny without metasploit.

 ## **1.Enumeration**